 Tai's practice employs many different forms of research and materials and presents them via widely varying outcomes and contexts.
 Her work is often personal, collaborative and experimental.

 In addition to making, a large part of Tai's practice is involved in the discourse and community surrounding art.
 Tai hosts a regular review of visual art on Triple R fm and is an active board member of C3 Contemporary Art Space.
 In the past, Tai has worked as a producer and curator for Next Wave Festival, Melbourne Fringe and Melbourne Emerging Writer's festival and has presented project spaces at Rotterdam Project(OR) art fair and Melbourne Art Fair.
 Her writing has been published in Art and Australia, Architecture Australia, Un Magazine, Houses and Artlink.
-She has published (written and illustrated) two picture books with Thames and Hudson with her next title being released in early 2017.
+She has published (written and illustrated) two picture books with Thames and Hudson with her next title being released in 2019.